Nuitka/Nuitka-website/doc/pages/support.rst

  Chat Room
 ***********

-Try the chat room, which is not a replacement for an issue tracker, but we have it.
-You are also welcome to lurk and help others.
+Try the chat room on Discord, which although not a replacement for an issue tracker, can be used for first contact and questions.
+It is not an interactive User Manual though.
+Please refer to that first.
+You are also welcome to lurk and help others. https://discord.gg/9RDbhGXpCD

+Alternatively you can use this Gitter chat room, that mirrors the general Discord chat:

 .. image:: ../../images/gitter-badge.svg
    :target: https://gitter.im/Nuitka-chat/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge